splunk/public-o11y-docs/admin/notif-services/slack.rst

          .. note:: For US0 realm, the invitation command is ``/invite @SignalFx``.

      #.
-In the Slack integration guided setup for Splunk Observability Cloud, enter a placeholder string as the channel name.
+In the Slack guided setup, enter a placeholder string as the channel name.
 Splunk Observability Cloud can't find private Slack channel names.

 #.
 Activate and save the detector.